SimpleMobileTools/Simple-Dialer/README.md

 # Simple Dialer
 <img alt="Logo" src="graphics/icon.png" width="120" />

-A lightweight app for handling your calls, no matter where are you.
-Comes with a handy call log for easy call initiation.
-You can now easily dial numbers using this amazing dial pad without any problem as this dial pad gives you different things to ease up your overall experience while making a call.
+A lightweight app for handling your calls, no matter where you are.
 Stay connected with your friends and family while having a smooth experience in this app.
-With bigger numbers and letters, it is now easier for you to see and dial numbers.
-Using this dialpad, you can access your contacts and maintain a call log with ease.

-There is a quick dialpad at your service too, with smart contact suggestions.
-It supports letters too.
-You can use the quick search for finding your favorite contacts not just in the contact list, but also at the call history.
-Call log entries can be removed either one by one, but it can also be cleared out at once.

-You can easily block phone numbers to avoid unwanted incoming calls.
-This feature is missing in most of the apps present on the store.
-Using this feature, you can choose who can call you.
-By this feature, the security of the user can be maintained easily by blocking numbers that are useless or threatening.
-You can block calls from not saved contacts too.

-With advanced security features of this app, the numbers you type are tightly secured so you can have a seamless experience without worrying about your data going in wrong hands.
-Each of your phone number is safe with you.

-Supported Speed dialing makes calling your favorite contacts with this true phone a breeze.
-You can make any phone number your favorite so you can quickly dial it.
-This way, you can easily make contacts with people without finding deep down in other numbers.

-To help you manage your calls quickly the phone number app also supports favorite contacts and creating shortcuts of any contact on the home screen.

-It comes with material design and dark theme by default, provides great user experience for easy usage.
-The lack of internet access gives you more privacy, security and stability than other apps.
+## Features
+• Call Management: Handle your calls with ease, featuring a convenient call log and a user-friendly dial pad. 📞

+• Quick Dialpad: Access a quick dial pad with smart contact suggestions. 📱

+• Call Blocking: Block unwanted incoming calls to enhance user security. 🚫

+• Advanced Security: Your data is securely handled for a seamless experience. 🔒

+• Speed Dialing: Set your favorite contacts for quick and easy dialing. ⚡️

+• Customization: Enjoy a material design with a dark theme, customizable colors, and no ads. 🎨

+• Open Source: This app is fully open source, providing transparency and customization options. 🌐

+• Privacy and Stability: This app works without internet access, ensuring privacy, security, and stability. 🏠

+• Ad-Free and Permissions-Free: Contains no ads or unnecessary permissions, offering a clean and private experience. 🚀

-Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
-Keeping track of call logs for different phone number is also a plus point of this app.
+• Call Logs: Keep track of call logs for different phone numbers easily. 📋

 Check out the full suite of Simple Tools here:
 https://www.simplemobiletools.com